johannschopplich/nuxt-api-party/docs/essentials/getting-started.md

 ## Configure Your First API Endpoint

 Configure an API endpoint in your Nuxt configuration.
-Each endpoint you define will generate two composables for data fetching:
+Each endpoint generates two composables for data fetching:

 ::: code-group
 ```ts [nuxt.config.ts]